Witten Genus and Elliptic genera for proper actions: Introduction

 In this paper, we generalise the definitions of the Witten genus and elliptic genera to the situation of proper cocompact Lie group actions on noncompact manifolds and study their properties.
 In particular, we establish vanishing and rigidity properties of the equivariant Witten genus and the equivariant elliptic genera respectively.
 We also compute our genera for some interesting examples to illustrate the difference between these noncompact genera and the usual genera.

 This would be a significant infinite dimensional generalisation of \cite{HM16} and should lead to significant advances.
 Atiyah and Hirzebruch's vanishing theorem for the $\hat A$ genus on compact Spin manifolds with a nontrivial action of a compact connected Lie group, sparked widespread international interest, especially after Witten generalised their result to the rigidity of elliptic genera and Liu's discovery of vanishing theorem for Witten genus, which can be viewed as infinite dimensional analogs of the Atiyah-Hirzebruch theorem.
-Our vanishing and rigidity theorems in this paper is the first result of this type in the noncompact world and can be viewed as obstruction theorem to noncompact Lie group actions on noncompact manifolds.
+Our vanishing and rigidity theorems in this paper is the first result of this type in the noncompact world.
 The innovation in our paper is to significantly generalise the method {\em quantisation commutes with induction} to cover the case of the Witten genus and elliptic genera.
 More precisely, we establish {\em quantisation commutes with twisted induction} diagrams, generalising quantisation commutes with induction theorems in the literature.